 Of course, these solutions do require effort to execute, which can be inconvenient.
 That said, today’s cyber criminals are poised and ready to infiltrate any company prone to password shortcuts.
 So, if you’re debating taking steps to strengthen your password protocol, ask yourself this: Which is more inconvenient—coming up with a new password every month or dealing with a cyber breach?

-If you need help strengthening your organization’s password security—or any other area of your cybersecurity posture—don’t hesitate to reach out to your Grant Thornton advisor.
+If you need help strengthening your organization’s password security—or any other area of your cybersecurity posture—.
 We’d be happy to help.